 A. This account shall include such items as expenses of security issues, bond discount, items in suspense, and costs which the Commission has authorized the utility to amortize over future periods.
 This account shall also include specific costs the Commission has authorized to record in a balancing account for recover over future periods.

 B. This account shall be appropriately subdivided.

+181. Accumulated Deferred Income Tax Assets

+This account shall reflect the balance of deferred income tax assets recorded in accordance with GAAP (resulting from both flow-through and normalized treatment of temporary tax differences).
+For enterprises that have not yet adopted Financial Accounting Standards Board (FASB) Accounting Standards Update 2015-17 – Income Taxes (Topic 740): Balance Sheet Classifications of Deferred Taxes, deferred income tax assets that are classified as current assets may also be recorded in this account.

 EQUITY AND LIABILITY ACCOUNTS

 201. Common Stock